DaforLynx/ranger-ttrpg/Rulebook.md

 Bosses may also have access to talents both familiar and unfamiliar.
 When a boss's health reaches 0, they are *incapacitated*.
 Whether or not they fall unconscious, or even die, depends on either the Narrator's fiat or the attacking player's intent.
 ### Armor
-Armor is a number starting from 0 which subtracts from final damage.
+Armor is a number starting from 0 and going all the way up to 5 which subtracts from final damage.
 Players do not have armor.
-0 is unarmored.
+0 is unarmored, 5 is nearly impervious.
-An enemy may also be *heavily armored*, which means they are impervious to all conventional attacks a Ranger can make.
+An enemy may also be *heavily armored*, which means they are *truly* impervious to all *conventional* attacks a Ranger can make.
 ### Range Bands
 Melee range is within an adjacent space
 Close range is within sneaking distance (4 spaces)